YannisMarios/BookStore/README.md

 #### `npm run dev`

-Open browser at http://localhost:3000 to visit the BookStore API is running on http://localhost:3001
+Open browser at http://localhost:3000 to visit the BookStore.
+API is running on http://localhost:3001